-Below I've outlined 3 general groupings as it depends on the specific target audience and the film's primary distribution channel (website, social media or "closed, close viewing").
-These 3 groups generally require different treatment regarding optimum video length.
-However, I always tell clients that, as a rule, the shorter the better - whilst their film should be (just) long enough to get a key point(s) or their differentiator across.
+Below I've outlined 3 general groups of video types.
+It depends on the specific target audience and the film's primary distribution channel (website, social media or "closed, close viewing") and these 3 groups generally require different optimum video length.
+However, I always tell clients that, as a rule, the shorter the better - whilst the film should be (just) long enough to get the key point(s) or a carefully chosen message across.

 Website - e.g. a business promotional film, often via a YouTube or Vimeo embedded player.
 For these, 60-90 seconds is often the sweet spot for length, with my preference being nearer 60 seconds - but I do produce a lot of films around the 2-minute mark too - or even longer - as often clients want to "get a lot in"!
 It's important to remember that people typically talk at around 100-120 words per minute so it depends on what exactly the narrative requires.
 You'll be amazed how many clients appear with a "rough" script of say 300-400 words and think we're going to produce a short 60-second film together!
 Sure, I always work patiently with clients to try and get their key messages over as succinctly, yet interestingly and imaginatively as possible but there are limitations.
 If they really need that amount of narrative content/points making then I'm going to be suggesting we split the subject matter into 2 or more shorter films.